 James was Chief Executive of HBOS plc from 2001 to 2006 and, prior to this, was Chief Executive of Halifax Group plc.
 He joined the Halifax Bank in 1994 as Managing Director of Halifax Life.
 Five years later, he became the Chief Executive of Halifax plc, and, in 2001, became the first Group Chief Executive of the newly formed HBOS Group, after overseeing the merger between Halifax plc and the Bank of Scotland.
 When James left his CEO role at HBOS, the company was the fourth largest bank in the United Kingdom, in terms of market capitalisation.

-Prior to joining Halifax in 1994 James held a range of roles at Scottish Amicable plc.
-Having trained as an actuary he was appointed as Head of Fixed Interest and Overseas Equities before taking a General Manager role in 1987 with responsibility for IT, Marketing, Finance and Corporate Development, he then moved to Halifax Life in 1994.
+Prior to joining Halifax in 1994, James held a range of roles at Scottish Amicable plc.
+Having trained as an actuary, he was appointed Head of Fixed Interest and Overseas Equities before taking a General Manager role in 1987, with responsibility for IT, Marketing, Finance and Corporate Development.
+He then moved to Halifax Life in 1994.